-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+IV.C.
+Curriculum Organization and Fellow Experiences

+- IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
 (Core) - IV.C.1.a) Curriculum design must be consistent with the program's aims (IV.A.1.), and must demonstrate a systematic approach, with attention to evidence-based principles and scientific literature, standards of the profession, and developmental appropriateness for learners.
 (Core) - IV.C.1.b) The assignment of rotations must be structured to minimize the frequency of rotational transitions.
 (Core) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) - IV.C.3.
 The 12-month program must be completed within no more than a two-year period.
 (Core) - IV.C.4.
-Conferences in geriatric psychiatry, including grand rounds, case conferences, seminars, and journal club should be specifically designed to augment the clinical experiences.
-(Core) - IV.C.4.a) Fellows must attend at least 70 percent of all required didactic components of the program.
-Attendance by fellows and faculty members should be documented.
-(Detail) - IV.C.5.
-The curriculum must include didactic instruction and clinical experiences to enable fellows to achieve all required competency-based outcomes. - IV.C.6.
-As part of their longitudinal care experience, fellows must be assigned to follow and treat patients requiring continuing care.
-(Core) - IV.C.7.
-Fellows should have clinical experience in geriatric psychopharmacology, electroconvulsive therapy (ECT), and using individual and group psychotherapies.
-(Core) IV.C.8.
-Fellows must have patient care experiences as part of an interdisciplinary geriatric care team.
-(Core) IV.C.9.
-Fellows must have geriatric psychiatry consultation experience.
-(Core) IV.C.9.a) Consultation experiences should be formally available on the nonpsychiatric services of an acute care hospital.
-(Detail) IV.C.9.b) Experience should include consultation to inpatient, outpatient, and emergency services, as well as consultative experience in chronic care facilities.
-(Detail) Fellows should have experiences that enable them to become familiar IV.C.10. with the organizational and administrative aspects of home health care services, outreach services, and crisis intervention services in both community and home settings.
-(Core) IV.C.11.
-Each fellow must have a minimum of two hours of faculty preceptorship weekly, one of which must be one-to-one preceptorship and one of which may be group preceptorship.
-(Core) IV.C.12.
-Each fellow must maintain a patient log documenting all clinical
+Fellows must have at least six months of longitudinal experience in the management of patients in correctional systems, such as prisons, jails, and lock-ups.
+(Core) - IV.C.5.
+Clinical case conferences and seminars dealing with topics, including law, ethics, the relevant basic and social sciences, and research, must be conducted regularly and as scheduled.
+(Core) - IV.C.5.a) Conferences in forensic psychiatry, including grand rounds, case conferences, seminars, and journal clubs, should be specifically designed to complement the clinical experiences.
+(Detail)